Stocks Fall as Prospects of Aggressive Fed Rate Cuts Recede

 Major U.S. stock indexes hit record highs last week before the Fourth of July holiday, but they tumbled after strong jobs data on Friday weakened the case for the Fed to cut rates at its next meeting.

-Apple fell 2.1%, weighing on the Dow, after Rosenblatt Securities downgraded the iPhone maker to sell from neutral and predicted its outlook would deteriorate over the next six to 12 months.
+Apple fell 2.1% to $200.02, weighing on the Dow, after Rosenblatt Securities downgraded the iPhone maker to sell from neutral and predicted its outlook would deteriorate over the next six to 12 months.

 Investors are awaiting Fed Chairman Jerome Powell's testimony on Capitol Hill on Wednesday and Thursday for hints of how he views the U.S. economy.
 Mr. Powell has been under pressure from President Donald Trump to cut rates.

-Futures traders expect a 93% chance of a 0.25% rate cut at the U.S. central bank's July 31 meeting and a 7% chance of a 0.5% cut, according to Fed-funds futures traded on CME Group.
+Futures traders see a 94% chance of a 0.25% rate cut at the U.S. central bank's July 31 meeting and a 6% chance of a 0.5% cut, according to Fed-funds futures traded on CME Group.
 Last month, traders put the odds of the bigger rate cut as high as 40%, but they have dialed back on such expectations amid signs of continued U.S. economic strength.

 "Everybody is kind of wrapping their heads around the stronger-than-expected jobs report," said Ryan Detrick, senior market strategist at LPL Financial.
 "The 50-basis-point crowd has definitely been shot down."

-The Labor Department is also set to release monthly core-inflation data on Thursday.
+The Labor Department is also set to release monthly core-inflation data on Thursday, a report that could help show whether the U.S. economy is slowing.
 Inflation has generally stayed below the Fed's 2% target during the past several years, but expectations for price increases picked up last month, according to a survey released Monday by the Federal Reserve Bank of New York.
-A higher-than-expected inflation number this week could bolster the case for Fed rate cuts.

 Asian stocks posted steep declines, with the benchmark equity index in Shanghai dropping 2.6%, while Korea's Kospi was 2.2% lower.